Discover How You Can Easily Document Your Hardware Design Data

 The screen-shot below displays the same image seen in the picture at the top of this page.
 It is an interactive image that will display popup tooltips for the major parts of PrintCapture.
 This image is just to familiarize you with PrintCapture's functionality.

 What can you do if your logic analyzer, spectrum analyzer, or oscilloscope doesn't have a serial printer or serial plotter output?
-Generally, there are two other interfaces available for hardcopy output from your test equipment:
+Generally, there are at least two, and perhaps three, other interfaces available for hardcopy output from your test equipment:

 Parallel Printer or Parallel Plotter Port